Lim1029/trao/README.md

     knot_spacing ( channel spacing between 2 knots )
     edge_channels ( number of edge channels to take a mean or median to get a straight line to replece the emission part. )

+For an illustration of how these parameters affect the spline fitting, refer to [Spline_Baseline.pdf](https://github.com/user-attachments/files/28490142/Spline_Baseline.pdf).

 ## How to Run

 To perform baseline subtraction this terminal command can be used